When and why vision-language models behave like bags-of-words, and what to do about it?: Negative Mining

 \subsection{New Benchmarks for Assessing Relational and Attributive Understanding}

-We leverage Visual Genome (VG)~\citep{krishna2017visual} -- a large-scale dataset with over 100,000 images, annotated with objects, attributes, and relations -- and the high quality GQA annotations~\citep{hudson2019gqa} established in past work.
+We leverage Visual Genome (VG)~\citep{krishna2017visual} -- a large-scale dataset with over 100,000 images, annotated with objects, attributes, and relations -- and the high-quality GQA annotations~\citep{hudson2019gqa} established in past work.
 Building upon these, we generate two novel datasets for probing relation and attribution understanding: